Push-up bars are highly sought-after calisthenics equipment since they bring an amazing exercise variety to your workout regime.

 One of the push-up bar exercises involving a handstand is the hollow back handstand.
 It requires great mobility.

-If we talk about strength, the difference between a normal handstand and a hollow back handstand is not much; however, the balance is different since your body's center of gravity shifts.
+If we talk about strength, the difference between a normal handstand and a hollow back handstand is not much; however, I've found there is a HUGE difference in the amount of balance you require.
+The balance is different since your body's center of gravity shifts, which I think makes it tougher.

-Work on your stretch a lot and learn a good bridge optimally; doing so will make hollow back handstands easier for you.
+Work on your stretching a lot and learn good bridge positioning; doing so will make hollow back handstands easier for you.

 9. One Arm Handstand